Your Healthy Vacation-Week Grocery List

 So, what's the best way to keep your beach bod at the beach?
 Book a condo, house, or hotel room with a kitchen!
 With a little extra effort on your part, you can get some R&R and keep the scale tipping in your favor.
 But we also know it's all too easy to resort to pasta with jarred marinara sauce at your rented beach house.
 That's we've come up with an easy, healthy meal plan—and accompanying shopping list—you can simply print, pack, and whip out during your first-day pit stop at the grocery store.

 Complete with flat-belly meals that are easy to put together and require minimal ingredients, you'll be able to keep your family full, your belt buckled, and your dollars reserved for sightseeing and excursions.
 Mix up the meals to fit with your vacation schedule, and enjoy!
-And if you just got back from an over-indulgent time away, don't miss our 15 Ways to Reset Your Diet.

 Your Shopping List